chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_multiple_packages.rst

      action :nothing
    end

-   log "call a notification" do
+   log 'call a notification' do
-     notifies :install, "package[package1, package2]", :immediately
+     notifies :install, 'package[package1, package2]', :immediately
    end

-.. note:: Notifications and subscriptions do not need to be updated when packages and versions are added or removed from the ``package_name`` or ``version`` attributes.
+.. note:: Notifications and subscriptions do not need to be updated when packages and versions are added or removed from the ``package_name`` or ``version`` properties.